 One of the most important issues for incoming students is housing.
 After all, you want an accommodation that suits your needs while you are living in Enschede.
 Luckily, ESN got you covered.
 Our housing guide contains the most important sites and organizations where you can find your perfect place to live!
 Don’t worry, it sounds more complicated than it actually is!
+Should you run into some trobule the Dutch Student Union has a tenants rights handbook for international students.

 What types of accommodation are there?